1bardesign/batteries/readme.md

 # PRs

-Pull requests are welcome for anything!
+Pull requests are welcome for anything - positive changes will be merged optimistically, and I'm happy to work with you to get anything sensible ready for inclusion.

-If you have something "big" to contribute please get in touch before starting work so we can make sure it fits, but I'm quite open minded!
+If you have something "big" to contribute _please_ do get in touch before starting work so we can make sure it fits, but I'm quite open minded!

 # Export Globals

-You are strongly encouraged to use the library in a "fire and forget" manner through `require("batteries"):export()` (or whatever appropriate module path), which will modify builtin lua modules (such as `table` and `math`) and expose all the modules directly as globals for convenience.
+You are strongly encouraged to use the library in a "fire and forget" manner through `require("batteries"):export()` (or whatever appropriate module path), which will modify builtin lua modules (such as `table` and `math`) and expose all the other modules directly as globals for convenience.

 This eases consumption later on - you don't have to remember if say, `table.remove_value` is built in to lua or not, or get used to accessing the builtin table functions through `batteries.table` or `tablex`.